New Build Uploaded But Not Appearing in App Store Connect

 codesign -d --entitlements - "Inspect/Payload/MyApp.app"

-1. As a last resort, file App Store Connect support with the upload timestamp, Apple ID used, and Bundle ID; they can confirm whether the upload landed.
+2. As a last resort, file App Store Connect support with the upload timestamp, the Apple ID used, and the Bundle ID.
+They can confirm whether the upload actually landed.

 Prevention

-• Always bump the build number before each upload; configure CI to auto-increment.
+• Always bump the build number before each upload; configure CI to auto-increment CFBundleVersion.

-• Run xcrun altool --validate-app as a pre-upload step in CI to fail loudly on issues before the IPA hits Apple.
+• Run xcrun altool --validate-app as a pre-upload CI step so issues (including privacy-manifest gaps) fail loudly before the binary reaches Apple.

-• Keep Agreements / Banking / Tax status green; check monthly.
+• Keep Agreements, Banking, and Tax status green; check monthly.

-• Use Transporter for all production uploads; its error reporting is significantly clearer than Xcode Organizer’s.
+• Use Transporter for production uploads; its error reporting is clearer than Xcode Organizer’s.

 • Subscribe to Apple Developer email notifications for the account so processing rejections are seen quickly.